 TENTATIVE COURSE SEQUENCE OVERVIEW

 Courses are typically offered only in the semesters as shown below.
-Students who fail to pass a course with a "C" or higher may have to wait a full year to be able to retake the course.
+Students who fail to pass a course with a "C" or higher have to wait until the class is offered in a future term to retake the course.